psrc/itm-tutorial-git/04-changes.md

 > If you don't have anything staged when you type `git commit`,
 > Git will prompt you to use `git commit -a` or `git commit --all`,
 > which is kind of like gathering *everyone* for the picture!
+>
-> However, it's almost always better to
+> It's almost always better to
 > explicitly add things to the staging area, because you might
 > commit changes you forgot you made.
-(Going back to snapshots,
-> you might get the extra with incomplete makeup walking on
-> the stage for the snapshot because you used `-a`!)
-> Try to stage things manually,
+Try to stage things manually,
-> or you might find yourself searching for "git undo commit" more
+> or you might find yourself googling for "git undo commit" more
 > than you would like!

 ![The Git Staging Area](fig/git-staging-area.svg)

 Let's watch as our changes to a file move from our editor to the staging area and into long-term storage.
-First,
-we'll add another line to the file:
+First, we'll add another line to the file:

 ~~~ {.bash}
 $ nano mars.txt